stdunbar/awsiotbutton/README.md

 to get a Jar file that can be deployed to Lambda.
 If you've cloned this repository and run the build then you will need to deploy `target/IOTButton-1.0.jar` to Lambda.
-The handler that will be needed in Lambda is `com.hotjoe.aws.lambda.handler.LambdaHandler::handleRequest` with the code I have here.
+The handler that will be needed in Lambda is `com.hotjoe.aws.lambda.handler.IOTLambdaHandler::handleRequest` with the code I have here.

 The setup also needs to have Lambda environment variables for FROM_ADDRESS and TO_ADDRESS.
 These